SatvikR/Space-Invaders-Pygame/README.md

 # Space Invaders Pygame
  Space Invaders with pygame
  Has all the sound effects including some music.

- To play make sure you have python3 and pygame installed, than run main.py Enjoy!
+ To play make sure you have python3 and pygame installed, than run main.py (No I did not write the music)

+ Enjoy!